 Only a daily exercise like a morning walk is very supportive for completing the entire trek to the foothills of the world’s tallest mountain.

 All the guides and porters of Rising Adventure are excellent physically and mentally.
 They are strong enough.
-But sometimes, they also face difficulties during trekking to EBC due to the lack of proper acclimatization.
+But sometimes, they also face difficulties during trekking to the Everest base camp due to the lack of proper acclimatization.

-Therefore, Rising Adventure strongly suggests the trekker be well acclimatized for avoiding the Everest trek difficulty.
+Therefore, Rising Adventure strongly suggests the trekker be well acclimatized to avoid the Everest trek difficulty.

 However, you do not need to be worried about how hard is it to trek to the foothills of Mt.
 Everest.
 Our strong and experienced guide will handle everything.
 We may also charter the helicopter if you need it.